One-step estimator paths for concave regularization: Weighted- approximations to concave penalization

-Concave penalties such as the log penalty, which have a gradient that is decreasing with absolute coefficient size, yield the `diminishing-bias' property discussed in the introduction.
-It is {\it the} reason why one would use concave penalization instead of $L_1$ or convex alternatives.
-Unfortunately, such penalties can overwhelm the convex likelihood and produce a concave minimization objective; see Figure \ref{solution} for illustration.
+Concave penalties such as the log penalty, which have a gradient that is decreasing with absolute coefficient size, yield the `diminishing-bias' property discussed above.
+It is {\it the} reason why one would use concave penalization instead of $\ell_1$ or convex alternatives.

-This concavity makes computation difficult.
-For example, one run of SCAD via the \texttt{ncvreg} R package \citep{breheny_coordinate_2011} for the simulation in Section \ref{eg}.1 requires around 10 minutes, compared to 1-2 seconds for the lasso.
-The slowness is due to the difficulty of concave minimization: finding global, or even good local, minima is an extremely tough task.
-The most efficient exact solver that we've found is the \texttt{sparsenet} of \citet{mazumder_sparsenet_2011}, also implemented in R, which first fits a lasso path under decreasing $L_1$ penalty magnitude and, for each segment on this path, adapts coefficient estimates along a second path of increasing penalty concavity.
-While far more efficient than previous alternatives, \texttt{sparsenet} relies upon solution over a large set of penalty specifications\footnote{POSE shares with \texttt{sparsenet} the idea of moving along a path of closely related specifications, but does not require a grid in both cost size and concavity.
-Intuitively, POSE runs a path diagonally through this grid.} and its compute cost remains much higher than for lasso (e.g., 15-20 seconds in our simulation).
+Unfortunately, such penalties can overwhelm the convex likelihood and produce a nonconvex minimization objective; see Figure \ref{solution}.
+This makes computation difficult.
+For example, one run of SCAD via the \texttt{ncvreg} R package \citep{breheny_coordinate_2011} for the simulation in Section \ref{sec:sim} requires around 10 minutes, compared to less than a second for lasso (or gamma lasso).
+The most efficient exact solver that we've found is the \texttt{sparsenet} of \citet{mazumder_sparsenet_2011}, also implemented in R, which first fits a lasso path and, for each segment on this path, adapts coefficient estimates along a second path of increasing penalty concavity.
+However, \texttt{sparsenet} relies upon sequential solution over a large set of specifications and its compute cost remains much higher than for the [gamma] lasso.

-A relatively fast class of solvers for concave penalized estimators uses local linear approximation \cite[LLA; e.g.,][]{candes_enhancing_2008}.
-LLA replaces the concave cost function $c_j$ with its tangent at the current estimate, $c_j'(\hat\beta_j)\beta_j$.
-The objective is then just a weighted $L_1$ penalized loss (solvable, say, as in Appendix \ref{implement}), and one iterates between updating $c'(\hat\beta)$ and solving the implied $L_1$ penalized minimization problem. \citet{zou_one-step_2008} present numerical and theoretical evidence that LLA does well in practice.
-Importantly, they show that LLA does well even (or especially) if you {\it stop it after one iteration}.
-This is an example of one-step estimation (OSE), a technique inspired by \cite{bickel_one-step_1975} that amounts to taking as your estimator the first step of an iterative approximation to some objective.
-Such early-stopping can be as good as the full-step solution {\it if} the initial estimates are good enough.
+Local linear approximation \cite[LLA; e.g.,][]{candes_enhancing_2008} algorithms replace the nonconvex cost function $c$ with its tangent at the current estimate, $c'(\hat\beta_j)\beta_j$.
+The objective is then just a weighted $\ell_1$ penalized loss.
+An exact LLA solver iterates between updating $c'(\hat\beta)$ and solving the implied $\ell_1$ penalized minimization problem. \citet{zou_one-step_2008} present numerical and theoretical evidence that LLA can provide near-optimal solutions even if you {\it stop it after one iteration}.
+This is an example of one-step estimation \cite[OSE;][]{bickel_one-step_1975}, wherein you take as your estimator the first step of an iterative approximation to some objective.
+Early-stopping can be as good as the full solution {\it if} the initial estimates are good enough.